studentdotjs/javascriptAlgorithms/README.md

 1. Hurdle Jump.
 1. Product Divisible By Sum?
 1. Get the File Extension.
+1. Generate a Countdown of Numbers in an Array.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)